nzcquerubin/FineTuningUsingOllamaUnSloth/README.md

 To use this locally, it'll be left as an exercise to the reader due to large segments of the code base being easily transferrable to a local python venv

+## Finetuned Model

+The final finetuned model can be found in the release.